-Whether it’s on an invitation to a wedding, charity fundraiser, or gala, seeing the term “formal attire” listed as the dress code can strike fear in even the chicest of women.
-While men have it easy and can blend into any formal situation in a black tuxedo or suit of their choice, that is unfortunately not the case for us ladies.
-Formal attire for women usually entails buying an expensive gown for every formal event you’re invited to (which can be terrifying for both you and your wallet).
+Whether it’s on an invitation to a wedding, charity fundraiser or gala, seeing the term “formal attire” listed as the dress code can strike fear in even the chicest of women.
+Formal attire for women usually entails buying an expensive gown for every event you’re invited to (which can be terrifying for both you and your wallet).
 Thankfully, there is one simple way that you can nail any formal dress code without breaking the bank, and that’s by renting formal wear for all your upcoming fancy soirées.
-Read on to learn exactly what is formal attire, and discover rentable looks that will ensure you’re the best-dressed guest at your next formal event.
+Read on to learn exactly what formal attire is, and discover rentable looks that will ensure you’re the best-dressed guest at your next formal event.

 What Makes a Dress Formal?

-While there are exceptions for different situations, when it comes to formal wear it’s always a good idea to stick to pieces that come in dark or muted colors.
+While there are exceptions for different situations, the formality of a dress tends to depend on length and tailoring.
 Typically formal dresses are floor length, though midi or knee-length options can work for certain occasions.
-Feel free to choose the neckline of your choice but avoid ultra-plunging options that show too much skin.
+Feel free to choose the neckline of your choice (but depending on the occasion, you may want to avoid ultra-plunging options).

 What is Formal Attire Exactly?

 Formal attire is what you would wear to the fanciest events on your calendar.
-The key to nailing a formal look is by dressing for the occasion.
-Believe it or not there are different types of formal events and what you might wear to one might not fit in at another.
+The key to nailing a formal look is by dressing for the occasion and venue.
+Believe it or not, there are different types of formal events and what you might wear to one might not fit in at another.
 While a ball gown is appropriate at a white tie wedding, it would look out of place at a formal business function.
-To help you navigate through the tricky world of dress codes, we’re breaking down what to formal attire is appropriate for every type of fancy event.
+To help you navigate through the tricky world of dress codes, we’re breaking down what formal attire is appropriate for every type of fancy event.

 White Tie: Now’s Your Chance to Wear a Ball Gown

 White tie affairs are as formal as it gets.
-Usually reserved for over-the-top galas, ultra-fancy wedding parties, and state dinners, this is probably the only time in life besides your prom that you have the excuse to wear a ball gown.
+Usually reserved for over-the-top galas, ultra-fancy wedding parties and state dinners, this is probably the only time in life besides prom that you have the excuse to wear a ball gown.
 Pump up the volume with options that feature exaggerated ball skirts, or if you prefer form-fitting silhouettes reach for a glittering metallic gown.
-There’s no such thing as going overboard at these glamorous events, so be sure to accessorize with statement jewels and a great pair of high heels from your at-home closet.
+There’s no such thing as going overboard at these glamorous events, so be sure to accessorize with statement jewels and a great pair of high heels.

 Black Tie: Go All Out Glam With Floor Sweeping Dresses

 If you are invited to a black tie affair, the easiest way to fit the dress code is to rent a long floor-length gown to avoid looking too casual.
-Show off your curves in simple fitted silhouettes with little to no embellishment for a sleek formal look.
+Show off your curves in simple fitted silhouettes, or bring a little drama with an A-line or mermaid silhouette that moves with you.
 Add touches of bling with sparkly baubles and bejeweled shoes and clutches.

 Black Tie Optional: Reach for Sleek and Chic Cocktail Dresses

-Black tie optional is still considered formal attire but is slightly more relaxed than white or black tie events.
-Rent dresses with flirty embellishments like romantic ruffles or lace details.
-Midi-length cocktail dresses are perfect for this dress code as they look formal without being too dressy.
-This dress code is less conservative, so feel free to experiment with different silhouettes, textures, and colors.
-Your feet will be on display with the shorter hemline so make sure you complete the ensemble with a killer pair of heels.
+Black tie optional is still considered formal attire, but is slightly more relaxed than white or black tie events.
+To stay within the confines of “formal,” stick to the basic principles of black-tie dressing: elegant, long or mid-length dresses.
+This dress code is less conservative, so feel free to experiment with different silhouettes, textures and colors.
+Your feet will be on display if you choose a shorter hemline, so make sure you complete the ensemble with a killer pair of heels.

 Business Formal: Look Polished to Perfection in Tailored Formal Wear

 Headed to a formal work event?
 The business formal dress code can be tricky.
 Rent options that look sleek and stylish but are still appropriate to wear around your boss.
-Stick with tailored pieces in professional colors like a navy fitted sheath dress that hits just below the knee or a fitted black pantsuit.
-Finish off the fashionable look with power pumps and a structured handbag that’s big enough to tote around all your boss lady essentials.
+Stick with tailored pieces in professional colors like a fitted sheath dress that hits just below the knee or a chic pantsuit.
+Finish off the look with power pumps and a structured handbag that’s big enough to tote around all your essentials.